Annie Get Your Gun (musical): Original productions

 Annie Get Your Gun premiered on Broadway at the Imperial Theatre on May 16, 1946, and ran for 1,147 performances.
 Directed by Joshua Logan, the show starred Ethel Merman as Annie, Ray Middleton as Frank Butler, Lea Penman as Dolly Tate, Art Bernett as Foster Wilson, Harry Bellaver as Chief Sitting Bull, Kenneth Bowers as Tommy Keeler, Marty May as Charlie Davenport, Warren Berlinger as the Little Boy and William O'Neal as Buffalo Bill.
+It was Merman's and Berlin's longest-running show.

-The musical toured the U.S. from October 3, 1947, starting in Dallas, Texas, with Mary Martin as Annie.
+The musical toured the U.S. from October 3, 1947, starting in Dallas, with Mary Martin as Annie.
 This tour also played Chicago and Los Angeles.
 Martin stayed with the tour until mid-1948.

 The show had its West End premiere on June 7, 1947, at the London Coliseum where it ran for 1,304 performances.
 Dolores Gray played Annie with Bill Johnson as Frank.

 The first Australian production opened at His Majesty's Theatre in Melbourne on July 19, 1947.
 It starred Evie Hayes as Annie with Webb Tilton as Frank.

 A French version, Annie du Far-West, starring Marcel Merkes and Lily Fayol, began production at the Théâtre du Châtelet in Paris on February 19, 1950, and ran for over a year.